swt30/thesis/chapters/01-introduction/01-introduction.md

 \end{marginfigure}

 There is another task which is parallel to the push to find exoplanets: the community has turned its gaze towards understanding the ones that it has already found.
-With huge amounts of telescope time being devoted to observing them and a flurry of new missions and instruments on the way, there is no doubt that we are moving from an era of exoplanet *detection* to one of *characterisation*.
+With huge amounts of telescope time being devoted to observing them and a flurry of new missions and instruments on the way, it has quickly become a cliché in the field to say that we are moving from an era of exoplanet *detection* to one of *characterisation*.
+But this is only a cliché because it is absolutely true.

 This field is seeing increasing interest from both scientists and non-scientists.
 And why wouldn't it?
 New discoveries abound: huge Earths!
 Planets in the habitable zone!
 Lava planets, diamond planets, all sorts of sizes and masses!
-Exoplanet characterisation has proven to be a great opportunity for increasing public interest in astronomy; fuelling a resurgence of interest in complementary fields such as stellar activity modelling; bringing astronomers, planetary scientists, geologists and atmospheric scientists closer; and interesting more people in big questions about our place in the universe.
+Exoplanet characterisation has increased public interest in astronomy; renewed interest in complementary fields such as stellar activity modelling; brought astronomers, planetary scientists, geologists and atmospheric scientists closer; and interested more people in big questions about our place in the universe.

 As with any field of astronomy, studying exoplanets depends on reliable modelling and correctly understanding physical processes, just as much as it depends on observational techniques.
 What can we understand about exoplanets from the information we have?
 How much can we trust our models?
 And how useful can these models actually be?
-In this chapter I take scope of recent work in a field that has yet to see its twentieth birthday, leading to the motivation for the primary focus of the dissertation: models of watery super-Earths.
+In this chapter I take scope of recent work in a field that has only just seen its twentieth birthday, leading to the motivation for the primary focus of the dissertation: models of watery super-Earths.

 ## Background